Lab 1: Getting to know your Mango Pi

 Pro-tip: Your shell keeps a history of your previous commands and makes it easy to repeat a previous command without retyping it.
 If you don't yet know how to access or search that history, ask a tablemate to show you!

 Experiment with changing the countdown value to achieve a blink rate of roughly 1 second on and 1 second off.
 Using that value you can calculate an estimate how many instructions per second the Mango Pi is executing.
 Be sure to take into account that the lui instruction stores to the upper 20 bits of the register (effectively left-shifting immediate value by 12).
-You can now answer this check-in question3.

 6. Add a button